-Jurisdictions in Sacramento County have exceeded their 5th cycle RHNA production goals for moderate-income households but are behind in meeting their goals for very low-, low-, and above moderate-income households (2020 APR data).
+San Diego exceeded its 5th cycle RHNA production goal for above moderate-income households but was behind in meeting its goals for very low-, low-, and moderate-income households.

 The data powering this graphic is from Annual Progress Reports (APRs) submitted by each jurisdiction to report on progress towards implementing its Housing Element and RHNA goals.
 APRs are submitted to HCD each April.
 Summary data is available on HCD's website via the Housing Element Open Data Project.